 Canberra

-Canberra is Australia’s capital city which not many people knew.
+Canberra is Australia’s capital city which not many people know.
 It is also one of the only places in Australia where you can fly a hot air balloon!

 Accommodations in Sydney and Canberra